 What was The Best Thing That Happened To Me This Week?

-I am deaf with both ears and I wear hearing aids.
-Which made things difficult when answering the telephone and actually hearing what was being said.
-However, I managed to answer not all but some phone calls and pick up on what was said.
+I am deaf with both ears, and I wear hearing aids.
+Which made things difficult when answering the telephone and hearing what was being said.
+However, I managed to answer some phone calls and pick up on what was said.

 What Made Me Particularly Proud or Grateful?